Identification and particle counting of contaminants

-Particle counting is essential for quality control and preventing contamination in demanding sectors such as pharmaceuticals and microelectronics.
-This analysis enables certain particles to be detected and characterized, meeting strict standards and industrial needs in terms of safety and performance.
-FILAB offers tailor-made solutions for analysing contaminants and particles.
+Particle counting is essential for quality control and contamination prevention in demanding sectors such as pharmaceuticals and microelectronics.
+This analysis allows for the detection and characterization of specific particles, thus meeting strict standards and industrial requirements in terms of safety and performance.

 Particle counting and particle identification can be carried out in a variety of matrices depending on industrial needs and the sectors concerned.